Val Wilmer: Mama Said There'd Be Days Like This (1989)

 Wilmer's autobiography, Mama Said There'd Be Days Like This: My Life in the Jazz World (Women's Press, 1989), details her development as an artist/journalist, and includes her coming out as a lesbian in a largely heterosexist musical milieu.
-In the Feminist Review, Robyn Archer wrote: "With this book Val has made the courageous decision to tell it like it was.
+Robyn Archer wrote in the Feminist Review: "With this book Val has made the courageous decision to tell it like it was.
 The result is a social history of music like no other, and a no-nonsense account of the development from birth to maturity of a dynamic woman whose documentary arts deserve to be reappraised as a whole in the light of this book."
+A 2016 review On The Neglected Books Page stated: "Mama Said There'd Be Days Like This is really much more than a book about music, though it's exceptional on that level.
+But Wilmer's life is something of a distillation of much that was of importance in the 1960s and 1970s.
+The growing recognition of race as a political factor, of the rise of civil rights.
+The increasing influence of American culture in British life.
+The changing British economy (Wilmer collaborated on a never-published oral history of coal mining).
+And the sexual revolution."

 Other documentation and archival projects

 Wilmer has written biographical articles on Black British musicians from the 1940s and 1950s, and articles about photography.
 She was a member of the advisory board for The New Grove Dictionary of Jazz (2nd edition, 2002), edited by Barry Kernfeld, and the author of 63 entries.
 Wilmer provided the foreword to John Gray's Fire Music: A Bibliography of the New Jazz, 1959–1990.
 She has written more than 35 articles for the Oxford Dictionary of National Biography.
 The British Library Sound Archive contains 35 of Wilmer's interviews with black British musicians and women musicians in its Oral History of Jazz in Britain.

 Wilmer has amassed a collection of historic photos of black people in Britain, some of which have been on public display (including in Autograph ABP's 2014 exhibition Black Chronicles II at Rivington Place), and she is working on a project to research the lives of black British musicians, which she has been documenting for many years.